hanxiaomax/rose/roseApp/cli/interactive/help.md

 - Type your question naturally: "How do I extract specific topics?"
 - Use `/help` for this comprehensive guide
 - Check `/status` for current workspace state
-- Use `/notes` to review your session history

 ---